Please select a partnership to see additional information:

 Whilst young people should be discouraged from meeting somebody face to face whom they have only previously met online, we recognise that this does happen and advise that they always take a parent / carer or trusted adult with them.

 Children and young people should be discouraged from taking sexually explicit pictures of themselves and sharing them on the internet or by text.
 It is essential that young people understand the legal implications and the risks they are taking.
 It is illegal to create, possess or distribute an indecent image of a child (under 18), even if it is a self-generated image or ‘selfie’.
-Children also need to be made aware of the long term impact of sharing images such as the detrimental impact on future employment prospects or relationships.
+Children and young people also need to be made aware of the long-term impact of sharing images such as the detrimental impact on future employment prospects or relationships.
 The initial risk posed by sexting may come from peers, friends and others in their networks who may share the images.
 Once an image has been sent, it could be shared with others or posted elsewhere online.

 The Criminal Justice and Courts Act (2015) introduced the offence of Revenge Porn, where intimate images are shared with the intent to cause distress to the specific victim.